 Number of newly prescribed prescription orders for (the identified) high cost pharmaceutical.

 While not stated in Attachment Q, the PRIME Entity will be required to target, at minimum, 3 new medications each DY, so that by the end of DY 15, the PRIME Entity is monitoring adherence of 15 of the top 20 identified high cost pharmaceuticals referenced in Attachment Q. See Project 3.3 Target Population for number of high cost pharmaceuticals to be targeted in each DY.
+For PRIME reporting, each entity must list the pharmaceuticals they are monitoring in the project narrative.

 Denominator Code/s (CPT, ICD10, other)